 8.)
 Please be patient

-The average response time for inquiries is 1-3 weeks (this includes e-mail inquiries).
+The average response time for inquiries is 1-3 weeks.
 LBI staff cannot perform substantive research for you and may only determine what materials we hold that are pertinent to your request.
 LBI reserves the right to decline research requests that place undue strain on staff resources.